awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Data key pairs<a name="data-key-pairs"></a>

-*Data key pairs* are asymmetric data keys that consist of a mathematically\-related public key and private key\.
-They are designed to be used for client\-side encryption and decryption, or signing and verification outside of AWS KMS\.
+*Data key pairs* are asymmetric data keys consisting of a mathematically\-related public key and private key\.
+They are designed for use in client\-side encryption and decryption or signing and verification outside of AWS KMS\.

-Unlike the data key pairs that tools like OpenSSL generate, AWS KMS protects the private key in each data key pair under a symmetric CMK in AWS KMS that you specify\.
+Unlike the data key pairs that tools like OpenSSL generate, AWS KMS protects the private key in each data key pair under a symmetric KMS key in AWS KMS that you specify\.
 However, AWS KMS does not store, manage, or track your data key pairs, or perform cryptographic operations with data key pairs\.
 You must use and manage data key pairs outside of AWS KMS\.

 AWS KMS supports the following types of data key pairs:
 + RSA key pairs: RSA\_2048, RSA\_3072, and RSA\_4096